 Language Science Press publishes high quality, peer-reviewed open-access books in linguistics.
 All publications are free for both authors and readers.
-General Editors are Stefan Müller (FU Berlin) and Martin Haspelmath (MPI for the Science of Human History).
+General Editors are Stefan Müller (HU Berlin) and Martin Haspelmath (MPI for the Science of Human History).
 They are supported by a high-profile Advisory Board.

 We believe that book publishing should be fully under the control of scholars because most of the traditional tasks of profit-oriented publishers can be done more efficiently by scholars, at little cost due to the modern technology that is routinely available at universities.

 For some time now, all scholars have been accustomed to sharing their materials at no cost with their colleagues, often with the help of services like Academia.edu and ResearchGate.
 Scientific publication thus no longer serves the need of disseminating research results – its purpose is to make the best work prominent enough to help build careers and to guide scholars in choosing what to read.
 This task of selecting the best work is carried out by the series editors of Language Science Press.

 - All books appear in a book series, and the series editors are responsible for acquiring, reviewing and selecting manuscripts for publication.

 - The authors are responsible for typesetting in LaTeX (together with the series editors); automatic conversion from Word is possible in principle.